-The changing global circumstances force us to seek alternative ways to study medicine.
-Naturally, teaching online was quickly utilised.
+The changing global circumstances sometimes require students to seek alternative ways to study medicine.
+Naturally, teaching online was quickly utilised when appropriate.

-Studying medicine online is now a viable option.
+Studying medicine online is sometimes a viable option.
 There are courses specifically designed to be taught online.
-Digital learning is not an obstacle - it’s a privilege when an onsite option is not suitable for you.
+Digital learning is not an obstacle - it’s a privilege when an onsite option is unsuitable for you.

 Entry requirements for studying medicine online are the same as studying at the university.
-The only difference is the entrance exams - they will also be online, either via communication apps like Skype, Zoom, or using a web platform like Google Classroom.
-Since it's a dedicated online course different from the regular one, you won't be competing for entry with regular programme applicants.
+The only difference is the entrance exams - they will also be online, either via communication apps like Skype or Zoom or using a web platform like Google Classroom.

 Education plays a vital role in our lives, and medical schools will always look for ways to make studying possible, more efficient, and more effective for you as a student.

-Virtual classes allow students to study medicine at their own pace with the option provided by the Kharkiv Institute of Medicine and Biomedical Sciences.
-Their programme is attended online only, and you can do your clinical rotations in the UK (or your home country) in years 4 -6.
+Virtual classes allow students to study medicine online with the option provided by the Kharkiv Institute of Medicine and Biomedical Sciences.
+Their programme is attended online only, and you can do clinical rotations in the UK (or your home country) in years 4 -6.

-Note: Due to the increasing popularity and high demand, spaces are very limited.
-Enquire now to consult with an expert advisor on how suitable this course could be for you.
+Note: Due to the increasing popularity and high demand, spaces are limited.
+Enquire now to consult an expert advisor on how suitable this course could be for you.

-While this option, or opportunity, is fairly new, some students are sceptical about studying medicine online and if it’s even possible.
-The short answer is, “yes, it is possible, and it works perfectly fine.”
+While this opportunity is relatively new, some students are sceptical about studying medicine online or if it’s even possible.
+The short answer is, “Yes, it is possible, and it works perfectly fine.”
 But you are not here for the short answer, so let us explain.

-Students will have video seminars using Zoom or Google Classroom, where they will have the opportunity to cooperate and reach out to their tutors.
+Students will have video seminars using Zoom or Google Classroom, where they will have the opportunity to interact with professors and other students.

-Live lectures will be recorded, so you can always go back and review the material.
 This is exactly where the online portal mentioned above comes in handy.
-The portal is loaded with all kinds of study materials to help you prepare and ace the exams.
+The portal is loaded with various study materials to help you prepare and ace the exams.

-The examination sessions will also be online, and you will need to have a web camera.
+The examination sessions will also be online, and you must have a web camera.
 Exams will be Multiple choice questions (MCQ) and oral discussions.
 This will help teachers assess your understanding of the subjects learned throughout the semester.

-We’re all hoping that student life in Ukraine goes back to normal as soon as possible.
-Because we cannot predict when this will happen, you have the option to organise the clinical rotations in your home country.
+We all hope that student life in Ukraine will return to normal soon.
+Since we cannot predict when this will happen, you can organise the clinical rotations in your home country.

 The university will recognise your rotations if you provide the proper documentation from your hospital of choice.

-Since the university is properly accredited and its degree is recognised all over the world, you won’t have to worry about finding a job as a doctor.
+Since the university is properly accredited and the World Directory of Medical Schools recognises its degree, you won’t have to worry about finding a job as a doctor.
 As long as you study hard and pass your exams, you will reap the fruits of your labour.

 Yes.
 You can study medicine online for the first 3 years.